deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 This will then enumerate and print out results.
 ![](images/20230913095820.png)

+**Question 5**: "Take close attention to the CanRestart option that is set to true.
+What is the name of the service which shows up as an _unquoted service path_ vulnerability?"

 The result we are interested in it the one with the "CanRestart"  option set to True, which indicates that our current user has permissions to restart that service.

 ![](images/20230913100109.png)